-Professor Guseva’s scholarship includes articles and essays published or accepted for publication in the Boston College Law Review (twice), the Stanford Journal of Blockchain Law & Policy (lead article, peer-reviewed), the Journal of Corporation Law, the Southern California Law Review Postscript, the Maryland Law Review, the Columbia Business Law Review, the Cardozo Law Review, the University of Pennsylvania Journal of International Law, and other law journals.
+Professor Guseva’s scholarship includes articles and essays published or forthcoming in the George Washington Law Review, Boston College Law Review (twice), Stanford Journal of Blockchain Law & Policy (lead article, peer-reviewed), Journal of Corporation Law, Southern California Law Review Postscript, Maryland Law Review, Columbia Business Law Review, Cardozo Law Review, and Oxford University Press, among others.
 Her recent articles were selected for republication in the Securities Law Review.

 Professor Guseva joined Professor Carol Goforth in coauthoring the second edition of Regulation of Cryptoassets, a textbook which was published by West Academic in May 2022.
 Guseva's work has been selected for presentation at the annual meetings of the American Law and Economics Association, the European Association of Law and Economics, the DC Fintech Week, and other prestigious venues.
 Her recent article was featured as one of the winning papers at the DC Fintech Week 2022.